flutter/website/src/docs/codelabs/explicit-animations.md

 * A frame is a single still image that can be used within a sequence of other still images to create the illusion of motion.
+* In Flutter, you can think of a single frame as a static configuration of a widget tree.
 * An animation is a sequence of frames that, when rapidly displayed over time, creates the illusion of motion.
-* In Flutter, you can think of a single frame as a static configuration of a widget tree.
+* In Flutter, an animation is widget property value that changes between frames to create the illusion of motion.
-  You can create an animation by telling Flutter to rapidly rebuild a widget tree while gradually changing a widget property on each iteration.
+  You can create an animation by telling Flutter to rapidly rebuild a widget tree while gradually changing a widget property on each iteration of the widget tree.
-* In this way, an animation in Flutter is value that changes between frames to create the illusion of motion.
+* The first example uses a timer to trigger a change in the top margin of the Bouncing Ball once every second.
 {{site.alert.end}}

 ### Frame rate